PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/image_classification.en.md

 <tr>
 <td><code>image</code></td>
 <td><code>string</code></td>
-<td>The URL of an image file accessible by the server or the Base64 encoded result of the image file content.</td>
+<td>The URL of the image file accessible by the server or the Base64-encoded content of the image file.</td>
 <td>Yes</td>
 </tr>
 <tr>